gragusa/www.gragusa.hugo/content/et/body.md

 #### Exams and grades

 There will be two in class exam.
 A midterm and a comprehensive final.
-The final grade will consist of a weighted average of these two exams and the problem sets.

 The midterm will be held on March 28, 2017.

+The grade will consist of a weighted average of these two exams and the problem sets.
+The midterm will count 30%, the problem set 30%, and the final the remaining 40%.
+The final grade will be the largest between the weighted grade and the grade on the final.
+The midterm and the problem sets will be considered only for the first tow final exam dates.